How concerns are addressed

 Receipt of concern, complaint or allegation

 Concerns, complaints or allegations may be made through various sources, including members of the public, funding bodies, and individuals including those who have sought advice from a Research Integrity Advisor (RIA).
-While concerns, complaints or allegations may be received in various forms, they should in all cases be directed to Research Ethics and Integrity (REI).
+While concerns, complaints or allegations may be received in various forms, they should in all cases be directed to the Office of Research Ethics and Integrity (OREI).

-On receipt of a concern, complaint or allegation, REI will establish whether the University has jurisdiction or authority to act upon the issue.
-REI will also coordinate any urgent action that is required.
+On receipt of a concern, complaint or allegation, OREI will establish whether the University has jurisdiction or authority to act upon the issue.
+OREI will also coordinate any urgent action that is required.
 Urgent action may, for example, be required in order to preserve evidence or to protect human participants or animal welfare.

 This process is expected to take 14 days from the receipt of a complaint.